 Join the celebration of the U.S. Army Birthday on June 14 as we remember its creation in 1775.
 The army originally consisted of volunteer soldiers with roots to the Continental Army — and was formed to fight the Revolutionary War.
 Today, as the largest branch of the U.S. military, the proud men and women of the U.S. Army continue to provide peace and security for all of us.

-Army Birthday - History
+Army Birthday timeline

 The Manhattan Project commenced

 Army engineers joined with civilian scientists to create two atomic bombs.

 The Selective Service Act passed

 The Act quickly passed through Congress.
 The U.S. has drafted approximately 4 million Americans.

 The First U.S. military academy was established

 Congress established the U.S. Military Academy at West Point, NY.